b-rbmp/cv-gesture-recognition/README.md

 ### Discussion
 The performance analysis of various models in this project highlights the significant impact of advanced architectures and data augmentation on the accuracy and robustness of hand gesture recognition systems.
 The comparison of models showed that more complex models like ResNet50 and MobileNetV3 outperformed simpler CNN models, achieving higher accuracy and precision.
 The results also demonstrated the importance of data augmentation in enhancing the model's performance, especially in cases where the dataset is limited or imbalanced.

-The development of the desktop game and mobile application showcased the real-time capabilities of gesture recognition systems and their potential applications in human-computer interaction and gaming.
+The development of The desktop game and mobile application showcase the real-time capabilities of gesture recognition systems and their potential applications in human-computer interaction and gaming.
 The desktop game allowed users to play Rock-Paper-Scissors against the computer using hand gestures, while the mobile application enabled users to interact with the system using their smartphones.
 The conversion of the model to a TensorFlow Lite model facilitated deployment on mobile devices, ensuring efficient and lightweight performance.

 ### Limitations and Future Work
 Despite the successful implementation of the gesture recognition system, there are several limitations and areas for future work: